 In 2014 the CFSG identified four main policy options: (1) Financing for adaptation, (2) Alternative sources and approaches to enhance climate finance and its effectiveness, (3) Enabling environments in developed and developing countries to facilitate the mobilization and deployment of climate finance, and (4) examining the role of relevant financial institutions and MDBs in mobilizing climate finance.
 At the 2015 summit in Turkey the CFSG reaffirmed the group's general focus "on sharing national experiences between G20 countries", stressing that "there is no 'one-size fits all' policy and that country ownership is a key element to guide the enhancement of climate finance" while work continued on similar focus areas.
 In their 2016 communiqué, finance ministers welcome the CFSG report "Promoting Efficient and Transparent Provision and Mobilization of Climate Finance to Enhance Ambition of Mitigation and Adaptation Actions" and take note of the "Outlook on Mainstreaming Climate Change Considerations into Development Assistance and Climate Finance Programs" prepared by the CFSG.
-Looking forward "to further discussions on the toolkit prepared by invited international organizations for the CFSG on promoting efficient and transparent provision and mobilization of climate finance", the finance ministers agreed to continue their work on climate finance in 201714.
+Looking forward "to further discussions on the toolkit prepared by invited international organizations" the finance ministers agreed to continue their work on climate finance in 201723, however the CFSG has been discontinued.